 Box Office Bomb: Subverted.
 It is often cited as one of the most notorious box office failures in movie history, but that's not doing the research properly: it did flop in the US, but then it went to the foreign market and performed very well there, easily making back its budget in gross revenue.

-For some who watched the Japanese dub, Ikue Ohtani, who does the voice for Enola is known for providing the voice for Pikachu years before Pokémon.
+For some who watched the Japanese dub, Ikue Otani, who does the voice for Enola is known for providing the voice for Pikachu years before Pokémon.